homothetyhk/RandomizerMod/README.md

     - The transitions leading to Sly's storeroom, Bretta's basement, or to any trial of the colosseum

 There are additional settings which control the randomization of transitions:
-- Connect Areas: Forces the randomizer to connect transitions to the same area if possible.
+- Area Constraint: Forces the randomizer to connect transitions to the same area if possible.
 This does not guarantee that areas are connected, but it gives a high likelihood that a transition will stay within the same area.
 - Transition Matching: Controls how transition directions affect randomization.
 Note that independent of this setting, one-way transitions always map to one-way transitions.
     - Matching Directions: left transitions must map to right transitions, top transitions must map to bottom transitions, and so on.
         - Door transitions are assigned directions so that the transition count is balanced.
 Since there are two more doors and right transitions total than left transitions (due to the door in Dirtmouth leading to a right transition in Bretta's room), one door will act as a left transition and all others will act as a right transition.